 In 2009, Newsha covered the Presidential elections in Iran, which ended up in chaos and forced her to temporary halt her photojournalistic work.
 Instead, she started working on projects that experts describe as a mix of social documentary photography and art.

-Her work has been displayed in dozens of international art exhibitions and has been on show in museums such as the Victoria & Albert, LACMA in and the British Museum, and the Boston Museum of Fine Art.
+Her work has been displayed in dozens of international art exhibitions and has been on show in museums such as the Victoria & Albert Museum, LACMA in and the British Museum, and the Museum of Fine Art Boston.

 In 2014, Newsha was chosen as the fifth laureate of the Carmignac Gestion Photojournalism Award.
 In 2015, she was chosen as the principle laureate of the Prince Claus Award.